Indemos/Distribution/README.md

 - Zero configuration
 - Cross platform .NET 6
 - UDP broadcasting for automatic service discovery without a single point of failure
-- Organic Peer-To-Peer network of independent nodes without a single point of failure
+- Peer-To-Peer network of independent nodes without consensus leaders
-- Transparent placement of virtual actors within a cluster
+- Random placement of virtual actors within a cluster
 - Ability to create multiple instances of the same type of actor using unique ID
 - Ability to override any layer, property and method in the framework, including communication protocol, actor placement and activation strategy, peer discovery, etc
 - No binary serialization or 3rd party serializtion libraries
-- Simple C# POCO classes as messages, no need in attributes or other decorators
+- Simple C# POCO classes for messages, no attributes or other decorators
 - Flexibility to process several messages within the same actor class or use different classes using `[Subscription]` attribute on top of the method
-- Usage of simplest Kestrel server middleware to process message queries
+- Kestrel server middleware to process message queries
 - Usage of `Task` methods instead of FIFO loops for asynchronous communication
-- Automatic loading nad mapping for actors and messages using reflection
+- Automatic loading and mapping for actors and messages using reflection
 - No use of locks

 # Sample